vigetlabs/microcosm/docs/api/microcosm.md

 ## Overview

-The Microcosm class is the core module for the microcosm project.
-It provides a centralized place to store application data, preventing data duplication and making it easy to track changes.
+The Microcosm class provides a centralized place to store application state, dispatch actions, and track changes.

 ### Creating a Microcosm